 These chickpea patties are loaded with tons of those delicious middle-eastern flavours – warm spices, fresh herbs and ALL the tahini.

-These gluten free and vegan-friendly bites are best served with a boldly dressed salad, with lots of the more traditional toppings – more tahini, garlicky hummus and just a drop or two of spice.
+These gluten-free bites are best served with a boldly dressed salad, with lots of the more traditional toppings – more tahini, garlicky hummus and just a drop or two of spice.
 Good for dinner tonight or as part of your lunch all week long.

 It took me many times to get this recipe just about perfect.
 To get that great balance between herby flavour and strong spice; between texture and not too crumbly; between can be eaten hot or cold with ALL the toppings or nothing at all.